mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/software-composition.md

 On the **Overview** tab, if you click **View Details** for a deployment package in the list, the **Deployment Package Summary** page opens.

-On the top of the page, you can find the app name, whether the app is deployed in the production environment, the environment name, the Mendix Runtime version, the name of the Technical Contact, the type of the cloud where the app is deployed, and the version of the app.
+On the top of the page, you can find the name of the deployment package, whether the deployment package is deployed in the production environment, the environment name, the Mendix Runtime version, the name of the Technical Contact, the type of the cloud where the deployment package is deployed, and the version of the deployment package.

 On the upper-right corner of the page, you can click {{% icon name="download-bottom" %}}**SBOM** to download the software bill of materials (SBOM).

 Above the list, you can use the search box to search for a component.
 Next to the search box, you can filter components by selecting the component type.
 You can click **Export All** on the right side above the list to export all the information in the list to an Excel file.

-The list shows all the components used in the app, with the following information:
+The list shows all the components used in the deployment package, with the following information:

 * **Component**: This is the component name.
 * **Version**: This is the version of the component used in the deployment package.